mateusfonseca/dorsetMusicCollection/README.md

 **Student Number:** 24088
 **Student Email:** 24088@student.dorset-college.ie

-**Submission date:** 29 November 2022 (CA1) and 18 December 2022 (CA2)
+**Submission date:** 29 November 2022 (CA1), 18 December 2022 (CA2) and 28 March 2023 (CA3)

-This repository contains a "Music Collection" Django web app developed for both my CAs 1 & 2 at Dorset College BSc in Computing, Year 3, Semester 1.
+This repository contains a "Music Collection" Django web app developed for my CAs 1, 2 and 3 at Dorset College BSc in Computing, Year 3, Semesters 1 and 2.

 ## Part 1: Requirements and Setup

 **Framework:** this project requires installation of both [Python](https://www.python.org/downloads/) and [Django](https://www.djangoproject.com/download/).

+**Packages:** to install all the packages required by this application, as well ass their dependencies, type the following on a terminal window at the root of the project:

+    pip install -r requirements.txt

+**Environment:** create a file called ".env" at the root of the project with the following content:

+    SECRET_KEY='<replace with your project's secrete key>'
+    DISCOGS_USER_TOKEN='<replace with your personal Discogs user token>'

+**DNS configuration:** this project requires a simple DNS configuration in order to enable domain differentiation between the webapp's domain and the fake CDN's domain.
+Add one of the following, depending on your operating system:

+    # on Linux/Mac open /etc/hosts
+    # on Windows open C:\Windows\System32\drivers\etc\hosts
+    # add:

+    127.0.0.1     www.dorsetmusiccollection.com cdn.dmc.net

 **Database engine:** it also requires access to a database through an user with enough privileges to create new tables and manipulate the data therein ([see docs](https://docs.djangoproject.com/en/4.1/ref/databases/)).
 The project is currently set to work with [MySQL](https://dev.mysql.com/downloads/), but switching to another supported backend should be an easy fix.

 **Migration:** it is necessary to tell Django to create the tables in the database from the models defined in the project.
 On a terminal window at the project's root directory: